Adobe Illustrator, Photoshop or InDesign For Your Logo Design

-Source: wikipedia Further, because of its bitmap base, Photoshop is great for web designers because it allows you to optimize graphics for use online, resulting in smaller file sizes and subsequently quicker page loading.
-Web designers can also appreciate that Photoshop provides a relatively easy forum for slicing graphics to form individual online elements, such as backgrounds and buttons, for laying out web pages and wire frames.
-It’s safe to say the learning curve for Photoshop is ultimately quite flat and because it’s generally cheaper to acquire than Illustrator, it tends to invite less experienced hobbyists than it does seasoned logo design professionals.
-Yes, for all of Photoshop’s many strengths in general design, when it comes to logo design, it has some weaknesses to be addressed.
+Despite all its strengths, Photoshop has some weaknesses that need to be addressed.
+Above all, the glaring when it comes to logo design, it has some weaknesses to be addressed.
 Above all, the glaring difference here is that when bitmap files are enlarged, they lose quality.
 As the individual bits get larger, at a certain point in the enlarging process you begin to see a ragged edge (the result of the individual squares that make up the bitmap design, as opposed to a smooth edge formed by a vector image).
 Obviously, this perceived pixilation becomes a substantial problem when growing an image to the size of a billboard.
-Knowing this, when it comes to the application of logo design, Photoshop simply isn’t a suitable software.
+Knowing this, when it comes to the application of your logo design, Photoshop simply isn’t a suitable software.

-Adobe InDesign – Strengths & Weaknesses:
+Adobe InDesign – Designing Multi-page Items

 Common Misconceptions of Interchangeability:

-Photoshop files that are imported into Illustrator will not convert to a vector format unless the Photoshop file was originally a vector file.
-The problem here is that there are a lot of limitations in using Photoshop for vector purposes, as it can work with certain vector graphics but is ultimately limited in what can be achieved using vectors. • Complex vector images are not possible in Photoshop so it makes it generally unsuitable for exporting vector logos (which are generally more complex than Photoshop’s basic, pre-set vector shapes).
-In the end, Photoshop is the most common software of the bunch, which causes clients to gravitate toward it’s use, however, it’s important to understand that there are certain limitations when it comes to interchangeability between softwares.
-As uncomfortable as it might be, clients should allow their designers to create in the most appropriate program for the job, as opposed to the software they are most familiar with.
+Photoshop files that are imported to Illustrator will not convert to a vector format unless the Photoshop file was originally a vector file.
+The problem here is that there are a lot of limitations in using Photoshop for vector purposes.
+However, it can work with certain vector graphics but is ultimately limited in what can be achieved using vectors.
+Let’s take complex vector images.
+For examples, are not possible in Photoshop which makes it generally unsuitable for exporting vector logos.
+For instance, these are generally more complex than Photoshop’s basic pre-set vector shapes.
+In the end, Photoshop is the most common software of the bunch.
+Causing clients to gravitate toward its use.
+Nonetheless, it’s important to understand that there are certain limitations when it comes to interchangeability between softwares.
+As uncomfortable as it might seem, clients should allow their designers to create in the most appropriate program for the job.

 Delivering Final Files: